-Phonics - Environmental Sounds (slide one of two)
+Phonics - Instrumental Sounds (slide one of two)

-- This term we are learning all about how sound has meaning through exploration of environmental sounds with a specific focus on weather. - Pupils need to be taught the importance of sound before they can be taught the importance of letters.
+Pupils need to be taught the importance of sound before they can be taught the importance of letters.
 Before pupils are taught they can turn letter into sounds they need to realise that sound has meaning in more concrete, relevant ways.

-The ability to respond to sound

-The ability to distinguish sound

-The ability to label sound

-The ability to label sound
+The ability to respond to sound The ability to distinguish sound The ability to label sound The ability to recognise different parts of sound

-Phonics - Environmental Sounds (slide two of two)
+Phonics - instrumental sounds (slide two of two)

-- Through daily phonics sessions including Interactive Music, Listening Games and Resonance Board pupils practise responding to being presented with different environmental sounds with corresponding sensory resources (for example a switch fan for wind) - They learn to respond to hearing weather sounds out of sight/touch, explore corresponding resources and practise using their hands or eyes to locate them - Over time most pupils show preferences for particular weather sounds - Where appropriate we then move on to finding a named symbol from two using eyegaze or touch as appropriate. - When pupils are confident finding and labelling named sounds they practise identifying which sound they could hear out of sight - Everyone also enjoys exploring different sounds on their own or as part of a group eyegaze and switch controlled resources also feature when chosen by key pupils - All skills are explored through opportunities to explore Phase One Phonics through play and familiar songs such as "I hear thunder" and "It's raining it's pouring" as well as the dearly loved "Maggie Moo" songs.
+- Through daily phonics sessions including Interactive Music, Listening Games and Resonance Board pupils practise responding to being presented with different instruments to explore. - They learn to respond to hearing instruments sounded out of sight/touch and practise using their hands or eyes to locate them - Over time most pupils show preferences for particular instrumental sounds - Where appropriate we then move on to finding a named instrument/instrument symbol from two using eyegaze or touch as appropriate. - When pupils are confident finding and labelling named instruments they practise identifying which instrument they could hear played out of sight using symbols or instruments - Everyone also enjoys playing different instruments on their own or as part of a group eyegaze and switch controlled instruments also feature when chosen by key pupils - All skills are explored through opportunities to explore instruments through play and familiar songs such as "I am the Music Man" and "We're in a band" as well as the dearly loved "Maggie Moo" songs.
 If you'd like a taste you can listen to Moo Music's "I play the guitar," "Peekaboo it's Maggie Moo" or "Is everybody here?" on youtube! - Where appropriate pupils also join streams across the school to begin exploring Phase 2 Phonics and 1:1 reading sessions are also introduced.